chennaiherniasurgeon.com

 It is most commonly found in infant girls, where over 20% of these girls have sliding hernia containing the fallopian tube or ovaries.
 In adults, it is most prominent in men, with only minimal cases in women.

 The hernia sac is pushed through the abdominal wall and enters the inguinal canal.
-Thus, the hernia is located behind or outside the peritoneal sac.
+Thus, the hernia is located behind or outside the peritoneal sac. this make pain around the lower abdomen or upper thigh and groin hernia while bending after inguinal hernia surgery.

 Treatment for Inguinal Hernia